 Most likely to be doing on a free afternoon: Walking in nature, picking up leaves and nature treasures, and taking pictures of flowers and beautiful things out in the woods.

 Loves: Hiking, making art with kids, reading in coffee shops, the possibilities in a fresh pack of art supplies.

 Photo of Jean taken by Rebekah Brackett of Brackett Studios

-Blog Editorial Assistant.
+Editorial Coordinator.
 Rachel became part of The Artful Parent team in Summer 2017.
 A family portrait photographer with a passion for working with kids, she also teaches photography and art to elementary age students.
 Rachel lives in Portland, Maine and loves going on adventures with her family.
-She’s taught photography in schools and after-school programs and now enjoys hosting a toddler art group with her son, William, and is excited for the day when he will prefer to use, rather than eat, the art supplies.
+She’s taught photography in schools and after-school programs and now enjoys hosting a toddler art group with her son & friends.

 Most likely to be eating: dessert!

 Favorite art supply: Liquid watercolors–discovered late in life and I’ve loved them ever since!

 Most likely to be doing with a free afternoon: Hiking with the fam!
 Or chasing my toddler.

 Loves: Exploring the great outdoors, making art with kids, traveling, traditions.

 Gianna lives all the way in the Philippines!
 There’s a great chance that she’s the one responding to your queries or requests if you send an email to [email protected].
 She likes working behind the scenes, and enjoys anything and everything art (digital or visual).
 She’s a graduate of Master in Business Administration and has been a part of The Artful Parent team since August of 2018.